Sipping on this cozy hot buttered rum is just what you need on a cold winter's night. Made with rum, butter, spices, and ice cream.

 A batter for a mixed drink?
 Yeah, you read that correctly.
 The old tiki bar chain, Trader Vic, included a Hot Buttered Rum batter recipe in their 1948 book Bartender's Guide.
 The idea is that you cream together the butter, sugar, and spices in a large batch, kind of like what you do when making cookies.
 Then, to make an individual serving, you scoop some batter into a mug and dissolve it in your hot water and rum.
 You keep the batter in the fridge or freezer and use it as needed.

 Besides convenience, part of the idea behind making a batter is that it helps to dissolve the butter into the liquid and prevent it from sitting on top of the drink.
-Another idea I found to help mitigate that challenge is to add ice cream into the batter.
+Another idea I found to help mitigate that challenge is to add ice cream to the batter.
 I liked that concept because I felt the beverage needed a little more depth after my initial testing.
 After all, most of the liquid in a Hot Buttered Rum is water, so adding some cream to that mix improves the consistency while also helping to incorporate the butter.
 In other words, the more dairy, the better.

 Ideas for customizing